InsaneFirebat/sm_practice_hack/releases/README.md

 * Sound Test menu with options to play music and sound effects
 * Options to randomize your equipment when loading presets
 * Access to developer/debug load points
-* Option to trigger the anti-piracy warning screen
 * Option to factory reset practice rom settings